 Violation Type Explanation Date and Length of Violation Steps Taken to Correct Violation Health Effects Ground Water Rule (GWR) Treatment Technique Violation Inadequate chlorine contact time for compliance Chlorine contact time violation dated August 24, 2010; length is ongoing.
-Plans for improvements at the well field to increase chlorine contact time have been approved by the Westchester County Health Department.
-Construction planned for summer 2015.
-Inadequately treated or inadequately protected water may contain disease- causing organisms.
+Improvements at the well field to increase chlorine contact time have been completed with the exception of the chlorine residual analyzer.
+Inadequately treated or inadequately protected water may contain disease-causing organisms.
 These organisms can cause symptoms such as diarrhea, nausea, cramps, and associated headaches.
-Lead & Copper Rule Action Level Exceedance The copper sampling 90th percentile value for the 40 samples collected was 1.71 ppm, which exceeded the action level of 1.3 ppm.
-Copper Action Level exceeded April 2012; length is ongoing.
-The design of a corrosion control treatment system is under way with construction expected in summer of 2015.
+Lead & Copper Rule Action Level Exceedance The copper sampling 90th-percentile value for the 40 samples collected was 1.77 ppm, which exceeded the action level of 1.3 ppm.
+Copper Action Level exceeded April 2012 and the AL continues to be exceeded at every 6-month monitoring schedule.
+Westchester County Health Department review of the design plans for the corrosion control treatment system is underway with construction expected in early summer of 2016.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.